rfrancis/asdf-gradle/README.md

 Check out the [asdf](https://github.com/asdf-vm/asdf) readme for instructions on how to install and manage versions of other tools.

-When installing Gradle using `asdf install` and you not have been plan check signature, you can set `no` using `export GRADLE_SIGNATURE_CHECK=no` example:
+When installing Gradle using `asdf install` if you not wish to have it check the package signature for whatever reason, you can set `no` using `export GRADLE_SIGNATURE_CHECK=no` example:
 ```

 export GRADLE_SIGNATURE_CHECK=no